JavierMenRev/SelectionInLatinAmericans/README.md

 ```

 ## Run ADMIXTURE
 Note that we are using ADMIXTURE to estimate ancestry proportions in PEL, but you can estimate this using other approaches e.g. SOURCEFIND (https://github.com/sahwa/sourcefindV2).
-We can run ADMIXTURE setting the K parameter to 3:

 ```
 ./admixture PEL_REFs_ALLCHR_20K.bed 3